-8 PROVISIONS
+PROVISIONS

-Provisions are recognised when the Trust has a present legal or constructive obligation as a result of past events, when it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and when a reliable estimate of the amount of the obligation can be made.
+Provisions are recognised when the Trust has a present legal or constructive obligation as a result of past events, when it is probable that an -outflow of resources embodying economic benefits will be required to settle the obligation, and when a reliable estimate of the amount of the obligation can be made.

-9 REVENUE RECOGNITION
+REVENUE RECOGNITION

 Revenue comprise of exchange transactions as well as non-exchange transactions.
 Revenue comprises the fair value of the consideration received or receivable for the sale of goods and services in the ordinary course of the Trust's activities.
 Revenue is shown net of value added tax.
-The Trust recognises revenue when the amount of revenue can be reliably measured, it is possible that future economic benefits will flow to the Trust and specific criteria have been met for each of the Trust's activities described below.
+The Trust recognises revenue when the amount of revenue can be reliably measured, it is possible that future economic benefits will flow to the Trust and specific criteria have been met for each of the Trust's activities described below interest income is recognised on a time proportion basis using the effective interest rate method unless collectability is in doubt.